-The Company acquired a 100% interest in the Pardo Property, located northeast of Sudbury, Ontario, by making payments of \$100,000 in cash and issuing 200,000 common shares valued at \$18,750.
-The property is subject to a 3% net smelter return royalty ("NSR"), of which one-half can be purchased for \$1,500,000 at any time.
-Subsequent to year end, the Pardo JV partners were notified of the assignment of the underlying 3% NSR royalty.
-The royalty was acquired privately by companies which are controlled by two directors of the Company.
+The Company acquired a 100% interest in the Pardo Property, located northeast of Sudbury, Ontario in 2010.
+The property is subject to a 3% NSR, of which one-half can be purchased for \$1,500,000 at any time.
+The NSR was created in 2005 when Endurance first acquired the Pardo claims from the original vendors, and in the period from 2010 through early 2016, the NSR was owned by unrelated parties.
+The Pardo Joint Venture ("Pardo JV") was notified in February 2016 of the assignment of the NSR.
+At that time, the NSR was directly acquired from the unrelated party by two private companies which are controlled by two directors of the Company.

-In 2012, Inventus Mining Corp. (formerly Ginguro Exploration Inc., ("Inventus")), through its wholly-owned private subsidiary, Mount Logan Resources Ltd., earned a 55% interest in the Pardo Property by completing \$1,000,000 in exploration expenditures and making cash payments totaling \$200,000 to the Company.
-As a result, a 45% (the Company) and 55% (Inventus) Pardo JV was formed in March 2012.
-Inventus is the operator ("Operator") of the IV.
+In 2012, Inventus (formerly Ginguro Exploration Inc.), through its wholly-owned private subsidiary, Mount Logan Resources Ltd., earned a 55% interest in the Pardo Property by completing \$1,000,000 in exploration expenditures and making cash payments totaling \$200,000 to the Company.
+As a result, a 45% (the Company) and 55% (Inventus) Pardo JV was formed in 2012.